[Recommended] Fourth Appellate District Division

 Now students will add the narrative to their PowerPoint using one of the following tools.

 VoiceThread (http://voicethread.com/) – VoiceThread allows you to upload, share and discuss documents, presentations, images, audio files, and videos (over 50 different types of media can be used in a VoiceThread).
-You can comment on VoiceThread slides within the presentation using one of five options: Microphone, webcam, text, phone, and audio-file upload.
+Within the presentation, you can comment on VoiceThread slides using one of five options: Microphone, webcam, text, phone, and audio-file upload.
 VoiceThreads can be used to create micro-lectures by:

 For detailed information on how to use VoiceThread to create micro-lectures, see: